quicwg/qlog/draft-marx-quic-logging-main-schema.md

 Each trace container encompasses a single conceptual trace.
 The exact definition of a trace can be fluid.
 For example, a trace could contain all events for a single connection, for a single endpoint, for a single measurement interval, ...

-Typically, a trace is a log collected at a single location or vantage point and related traces from multiple vantage points can be combined in a single qlog file.
+In the normal use case, a trace is a log of a single data flow collected at a single location or vantage point.
+For example, for QUIC, a single trace only contains events for a single logical QUIC connection.
+However, a single trace could also combine events from a variety of vantage points or use cases (e.g., multiple QUIC connections or the same connection viewed from different points in the network).

-The semantics and context of the trace can be deduced from the entries in the "common_fields" and "event_fields" lists.
+The semantics and context of the trace can be deduced from the entries in the "common_fields" (specifically the "group_ids" field) and "event_fields" lists.

 Only the "event_fields" and "events" fields MUST be present.

 ~~~~~~~~
 {
-    "vantage_point": "SERVER",
+    "vantage_point": {
+        "name": "backend-67",
+        "type": "SERVER"
+    },
     "title": "Name of this particular trace (short)",
     "description": "Description for this trace (long)",
     "configuration": {